Nelk: Content and brand

 Nelk's videos, in addition to pranks, are themed around North American college culture.
-The group's videos combine vlogs of their party lifestyle with footage of their actual pranks.
+The group's videos combine vlogs of their party lifestyle and travel, as well as footage of their actual pranks.
 Nelk is known for popularizing and later trademarking the slang term "Full Send" (stylized as FULL SEND) which Forgeard defined as meaning "any activity you do, give it your absolute best".
 The group has also popularized a number of other terms, including "Rona Season," a reference to the group's constant consumption of Corona beer.
 Sebastiani has referred to the group's trademark words as "Canadian-influenced slang".

 Nelk operates the Full Send clothing brand.
 The clothing is sold in one-time Supreme-style "drops", where each style of clothing has limited availability and is only available once.
 Once the entire drop is sold out, no Full Send clothing can be purchased until the next drop, when new styles will become available.
 Nelk sells almost $100 million worth of apparel every year.

-Nelk owns a hard seltzer brand called Happy Dad.

-The group hosts a podcast called the Full Send Podcast.
-Most episodes have featured a guest.
-Many notable guests have been on the podcast including Donald Trump, Mike Tyson, Elon Musk, Andrew Tate, OJ Simpson, Ben Shapiro and others.
+Nelk, along with partners, created a hard seltzer brand in June 2021 called Happy Dad, which is produced and packaged at Minhas Breweries & Distillery in Monroe, Wisconsin.
+In 2023, Happy Dad became a top five hard seltzer brand at Total Wine according to IRI data.
+The group also hosts a podcast called the Full Send Podcast.
+Notable guests have included Donald Trump, Mike Tyson, Elon Musk, Andrew Tate, O. J. Simpson, Ben Shapiro, Tucker Carlson and others.
 The podcast was created in partnership with Shots Podcast Network.